opennode/opennode-tui/README.md

 OpenNode Textual User Interface (TUI)
 -------------------------------------

-Opennode TUI contains a library of typical actions performed on Opennode node and a ncurses-based user interface for typical operations.
+Opennode TUI contains a library of typical actions performed on OpenNode node and a ncurses-based user interface for typical operations.

 Actions are wrapped as Fedora func modules and can be called remotely.